PeterDieter/ODDP/README.md

 You can then execute the code with:

 ```
-./onlineAssignment instanceName simulationLength rejectionCosts interArrivalRate methodName
+./onlineAssignment instanceName simulationLength maxWaiting interArrivalRate methodName
 ```

 where **instanceName** gives the path to the .txt file containing the instance information.
 The second parameter is the **simulation length** in hours (int).
-The third parameter is the **rejection costs** in seconds (int).
+The third parameter is the **max waiting time** in seconds (int).
 The fourth parameter is the **interarrival rate** in seconds (int).
 The **methodName** is a string that determines the method which will be applied/trained for the assignment problem.
 For example:

 ```
-./onlineAssignment instances/instance_train.txt 16 3600 20 tuneK
+./onlineAssignment instances/instance_train.txt 16 3600 20 nearestWarehouse
 ```

 Currently, the following assigning strategies are available:
-1. tuneK: In this policy, we tune K for each warehouse.
-If there are k orders in the picking system, we reject new incoming orders.
+1. nearestWarehouse: In this policy, we assign each order to the nearest warehouse.
+If order cannot be served on time, we reject.
-2. reassignmentPolicyLB: For given Ks, we now also reassign orders to other warehouses, using a lower bound on costs.
+2. reassignmentPolicy: We check if order can be assigned to any warehouse.
+We choose the warehouse with lowest waiting for the order.